alex2276564/NoMoreTNTChainCrash/README.md

 [![GitHub Release](https://img.shields.io/github/v/release/alex2276564/NoMoreTNTChainCrash?color=blue)](https://github.com/alex2276564/NoMoreTNTChainCrash/releases/latest)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](LICENSE)

 **NoMoreTNTChainCrash** is a Minecraft plugin designed to prevent server crashes and lag caused by excessive TNT explosions.
-It achieves this by removing TNT before automated chain explosions can occur, while still allowing players to manually detonate TNT as desired.
+It achieves this by ignoring TNT before automated chain explosions can occur, while still allowing players to manually detonate TNT as desired.

 ## 📺 Problem Demonstration
 [Watch the video demonstrating the issue](https://www.youtube.com/watch?v=HEet0raMR4o)

 ## ✨ Features

-- ✅ **Crash Prevention:** Removes TNT before it can trigger automated chain explosions.
+- ✅ **Crash Prevention:** Ignoring TNT before it can trigger automated chain explosions.
 - ✅ **Manual Explosion Allowed:** Players can still ignite TNT manually.
 - ✅ **Compatibility:** Fully compatible with the Ender Dragon and other major entities.
 - 🔄 **Auto-Update Check:** On server start, the plugin checks for updates.
 If a new version is available, a notification is displayed in the console.